ghfbsd/cdseis/README.md

 expected arrival times for extracting data around major phase arrivals.
 The routine uses the subroutine interface to tau-p; you need to have a working version of it to compile this program.

-4) CONVERTLOG (in src/cd for historical completeness) reads a cdrom log created by MAKELOG, removes trailing blanks to reduce the file size, and assigns a unique event designation to each event.

 The programs can be compiled by typing: `make all`
 The programs can be tested by typing: `make test`